I don’t have all the answers. I’m just a mom who’s done this breastfeeding thing twice.

 If you’re going to breastfeed, be all in.
 No, for real.

 Breastfeeding is a lifestyle.
 It’s more than just making sure your baby stops crying for hunger.
 It may require you to change for the sake of not killing your milk supply or causing your baby to have gas pains later.
 It’s possibly giving up the foods you love to indulge in to make sure your baby’s skin doesn’t break out.
 It’s embracing a healthier lifestyle to possibly build your supply.
 It’s a myriad of things – but most importantly, it’s a lifestyle!
+Check out my post here about this very thing.

 No matter what, trust your instincts if something seems off.